ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

   In addition, 2 cache disks of 960 GB are also ordered per host.

-  **Note:** 3.8 TB SSD drives will be supported when they are made generally available in a data center.
+  **Note:** 3.8 TB SSD (Solid State Disk) drives will be supported when they are made generally available in a data center.

 The NFS option offers customized shared file-level storage for workloads with various options for size and performance:
 * Size: 1, 2, 4, 8, or 12 TB